"Few die of hunger. Many die of eating." - Benjamin FranklinObesity

 is a condition in which a person has excess of body fat

-.
-Obesity increases an individual’s risk for various diseases, disability, and death.
+that could impair health.
+Obesity increases an individual’s risk for various diseases, disabilities, and death.

 .
 Childhood obesity

 too has raised grave concerns worldwide as obese children are predisposed to certain health conditions like Type 2 diabetes

 The obesity facts

 - As of 2014, there were about 2.1 billion people in the world who were overweight and a subsect 600 million) who suffer from obesity.